From beats to bedroom pop, Archy Marshall is a master of several genres.

 Want to track King Krule’s progression?
 Dive into Zoo Kid.
 Marshall’s early stage name could be found frequenting the open mics and pool bars of South East London in the early 2010s.
 While many of the tracks went on to form ‘6 Feet Beneath the Moon’, there’s an early, scratchy, nervous quality to these recordings that breathes in a whole new life.
 You can practically hear him learning the ins and outs of home recording those barbed guitars which would go on to be King Krule’s calling card.

-Revealed late last week, the South East London don’s latest moniker finds him linking up once more with his brother Jack “and a couple more people who are yet to be named.”
+Revealed last spring, the South East London don’s latest moniker finds him linking up once more with his brother Jack “and a couple more people who are yet to be named.”
 The only track to be revealed thus far is ‘Untitled’ (44 mins into his NTS Radio takeover), a probing, swamp-y slice of country-infused noise rock that finds Archy barking about how he “stole your girlfriend”.
 Charming.